Skip to main content

 CLI

-The cocoindex update subcommand creates/updates data in the target storage.
+The cocoindex update subcommand creates/updates data in the target.

-Once it's done, the target data is fresh up to the moment when the function is called.
+Once it's done, the target data is fresh up to the moment when the command is called.

 cocoindex update main.py